What does it mean to be fur free?

 According to our program’s definition fur means any animal skin or part thereof with hair or fur fibers attached thereto, either in its raw or processed state or the pelt of any animal killed for the animal‘s fur.
 “Animal“ includes, but is not limited to, mink, fox, rabbit, karakul lamb, and raccoon dog.
 “Fur“ shall not include 1) such skins as are, or are to be, converted into leather or which in processing have, or shall have, the hair, fleece, or fur fibers completely removed, 2) materials clipped, shorn, or combed from animals, such as fleece, sheepskin, or shearling, 3) leather or hair attached to skin that is typically used as leather, e.g. cowhide with hair attached, or 4) synthetic materials intended to look like fur.

-Why is shearling not included in the Fur Free Retailer program?
+Why are other animal materials not included in the Fur Free Retailer program?

-However, the only way to be certain no animals have suffered for fashion or any item, is to purchase or sell products free of animal-derived materials.
+The only way to be certain no animals have suffered for a fashion item, is to purchase or sell products free of animal-derived materials.
 When it comes to fashion products, supply chains are complex and it is rarely possible to identify and trace the source of the material back to its origins, let alone give guarantees about animal welfare standards.

 Want to be a part of our community?